carpentries/instructor-training/_episodes/18-management.md

 keypoints:
 - "Team work takes work, but allows you to share the load and build connections."
 - "Working with a broad range of learners can be challenging, but there are many ways to keep a classroom happy and motivated."
-- "The instructional team decides how to respond to Code-of-Conduct incidents during a workshop; all violations should be reported to The Carpentries for follow-up."
+- "The instructional team decides how to respond to Code-of-Conduct incidents during a workshop; all violations should be reported to The Carpentries Code of Conduct committee for follow-up."
 ---

 # Never Teach Alone